VirtualBrainLab/Pinpoint/README.md

 The mac executable currently only runs on MacOS **Mojave** and earlier.
 You will probably have a security issue because the app is unsigned.
 Go to Systems Preferences > Security & Privacy > General and allow the file to "run anyway".

-## Setting up a probe
+## Instructions for use

-To set up a new probe, select the button corresponding to the probe type (NP1/NP2/NP2.4).
-By default the probe is set to the IBL bregma coordinate (CCF: AP 5.4f, ML 5.739f, DV 0.332f) and the AP/ML distance is relative to that position.
+To set up a new probe, select the button in the bottom right corresponding to the probe type (NP1/NP2/NP2.4).
+By default the probe's (0,0,0) coordinate is set to the IBL bregma coordinate (CCF: AP 5.4f, ML 5.739f, DV 0.332f).

-To target a specific brain area it's best to place your probe in that brain area by adjusting the translation first, then adjust the rotations, then drive your probe into the brain -- in the same way that you would do a rea recording.
-Right now, rotations go **around** the insertion position (see roadmap for details).
+Note that when targeting a brain region the rotations go **around** the insertion point on the brain surface.

+At any time you can press [M] to open the manual coordinate entry window and adjust the probe position by hand.

 ### Translation

-Use [W/A/S/D] to move the probe to the insertion point.
+Use [W/A/S/D] to move the probe along the AP or ML axis.
 Hold **shift** to move faster along any axis.

-Once your probe is at the insertion point, adjust the rotation angles.

 ### Azimuth